 Home equity = $55,000

-As you can see, the property’s equity increases as you make payments on your mortgage and the home appreciates in value.
+The property’s equity increases as you makes payments on your mortgage and the home appreciates in value.

-- Consolidation – Paying off your other debt to reduce the interest and payments.
+- Debt Consolidation to reduce the interest and payments.

-- Education expenses – Home equity loans and lines can be used for educational expenses for you or your family.
+- Education expenses for you or your family.